Nageshn10/databricks-medallion-etl-pipeline/README.md

 It processes sample CRM and ERP datasets (30–40 rows) and transforms raw data into a structured analytics-ready model.

-The same dataset was also used in a SQL Data Warehouse project to understand traditional vs modern data engineering approaches.
+The same dataset was also used in a SQL Data Warehouse project to compare traditional vs modern data engineering approaches.

 ---